Pepe the Frog Is Dead

 Sad...
 (Score:2)

 Does killing a character release the copyright?
-(Score:2)
+(Score:1)

 To be honest, Furie's reaction to all of this seems at best misplaced and at worst a missed opportunity.
 He has a character that has become massively well known and popular all over the world.
 Why hasn't he started marketing mugs, T-shirts, video series, and other trollish things featuring Pepe?